brandonwang1/kittyhawk/API.md

 - failureLimit (number) - The number of failed jobs to retain. (**Optional**, default 1)

 The following properties from Application are also available: ```tag, cmd, containerPort, extraEnv, livelinessProbe, port, pullPolicy, readinessProbe, replicas, secret, secretMounts```

+## Escape Hatches

+Escape Hatches are an advanced feature that allow for constructs to be modified after they are synthesized.
+Instructions can be found [here](https://github.com/awslabs/cdk8s/blob/master/docs/concepts/escape-hatches.md).